Macdonald characters from a new formula for Macdonald polynomials: Introduction

 Macdonald polynomials are symmetric polynomials introduced by Macdonald in 1989, which depend on two parameters $q$ and $t$.
 Jack polynomials can be obtained from Macdonald polynomials by taking an appropriate limit.
 Several combinatorial results on Jack polynomials have been generalized to the Macdonald case, in particular, an interpretation in terms of tableaux was established in \cite{HaglundHaimanLoehr2005}.
 However, no connection between Macdonald polynomials and maps is known, even conjecturally.

-While Jack polynomials were one of the original inspiration for Macdonald polynomials, the two objects have diverged a bit in recent years, with Jack polynomials being most interesting to those who study probability and maps, while Macdonald polynomials have been studied more in the context of coinvariants and related algebraic geometry (like affine Spinger fibers, Hilbert schemes of points, knot invariants, etc.).
+While Jack polynomials were one of the original inspirations for Macdonald polynomials, the two objects have diverged a bit in recent years, with Jack polynomials being most interesting to those who study probability and maps, while Macdonald polynomials have been studied more in the context of coinvariants and related algebraic geometry (like affine Springer fibers, Hilbert schemes of points, knot invariants, etc.).

 Our hope is to ``reunite'' Macdonald polynomials and Jack polynomials by showing how Macdonald polynomials are directly connected back to the work of Stanley, Goulden, Jackson, Lassalle, and others on Jack polynomials and their positivity properties.